awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 $ aws2 ec2 describe-instances --profile my-second-sso-profile
 ```

-### Signing out of your AWS SSO sessions<a name="sso-using-profile-sign-out"></a>
+### Signing Out of Your AWS SSO Sessions<a name="sso-using-profile-sign-out"></a>

 When you are done using your AWS SSO enabled profiles, you can choose to do nothing and let the AWS temporary credentials and your AWS SSO credentials expire\.
-However, you can also choose to run the following command to immediately delete all cached credentials in the SSO credential cache folder as well as all AWS temporary credentials that were based on the AWS SSO credentials\.
+However, you can also choose to run the following command to immediately delete all cached credentials in the SSO credential cache folder and all AWS temporary credentials that were based on the AWS SSO credentials\.
 This makes those credentials unavailable to be used for any future command\.

 ```
 $ aws2 sso logout
 Successfully signed out of all SSO profiles.
 ```

-If you later want to run commands with one of your AWS SSO enabled profiles, you must again run the `aws sso login` command \(see the previous section\) and specify the profile you want to use\.
+If you later want to run commands with one of your AWS SSO enabled profiles, you must again run the `aws sso login` command \(see the previous section\) and specify the profile to use\.